Azure/azure-powershell/src/ResourceManager/RedisCache/Commands.RedisCache/help/New-AzRedisCachePatchSchedule.md

 ## SYNTAX

 ```
-New-AzureRmRedisCachePatchSchedule [-ResourceGroupName <String>] -Name <String> -Entries <PSScheduleEntry[]>
+New-AzRedisCachePatchSchedule [-ResourceGroupName <String>] -Name <String> -Entries <PSScheduleEntry[]>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmRedisCachePatchSchedule** cmdlet adds a patch schedule to a cache in Azure Redis Cache.
+The **New-AzRedisCachePatchSchedule** cmdlet adds a patch schedule to a cache in Azure Redis Cache.

 ## EXAMPLES

 ### Example 1: Create and add a patch schedule on a cache
 ```
-PS C:\>New-AzureRmRedisCachePatchSchedule -ResourceGroupName "ResourceGroup13" -Name "RedisCache06" -Entries @(New-AzureRmRedisCacheScheduleEntry -DayOfWeek "Weekend" -StartHourUtc 2 -MaintenanceWindow "06:00:00")
+PS C:\>New-AzRedisCachePatchSchedule -ResourceGroupName "ResourceGroup13" -Name "RedisCache06" -Entries @(New-AzRedisCacheScheduleEntry -DayOfWeek "Weekend" -StartHourUtc 2 -MaintenanceWindow "06:00:00")
 ```

 This command adds a patch schedule to the cache named RedisCache06.
-The Entries parameter takes as its value a command that uses **New-AzureRmRedisCacheScheduleEntry** to create a schedule.
+The Entries parameter takes as its value a command that uses **New-AzRedisCacheScheduleEntry** to create a schedule.

 ## PARAMETERS